why-not-try-calmer/ringo/README.md

 The last command assumes that you are using an .env file to pass secrets to the bot.
 This is required if you don't set ENVARs containing the needed secret by some other means.
 The bot expects the following ENVARs (random examples):

 ```
-ADMIN=userid_of_admin           <-- the chat the operator is going to use to administrate the bot
+ADMIN=userid_of_admin       <- the chat the operator is going to use to administrate the bot
-ENDPOINT=https://some.ur.l      <-- the webhook's url
+ENDPOINT=https://some.ur.l  <- the webhook's url
-MONGO_CONN_STRING=mongodb+srv://myapp:mypass@myhost/?retryWrites=true&w=majority  <-- the Mongo db connection string
+MONGO_CONN_STRING=mongodb+srv://myapp:mypass@myhost/?retryWrites=true&w=majority  <- the Mongo db connection string
-TOKEN=123344:DFKDFK54KFKkdslkelg1       <-- the Telegram token
+TOKEN=123344:DFKDFK54KFKkdslkelg1 <- your Telegram token
 ```
 Notice that Telegram as per their [official documentation](https://core.telegram.org/bots/api#setwebhook) requires you to use any of 443, 80, 88 or 8443 as your HOST_PORT.